YOU ARE EXPLORING

 - EDUC C795 Dissertation Proposal Preparation (3)

-After completing the coursework, students are required to pass a qualifying examination that tests knowledge of anatomy, grasp of relevant literature, and ability to form educational research hypotheses and design studies to test these hypotheses.
+After completing the coursework, students are required to pass a qualifying examination that tests their grasp of the relevant literature, capacity to form educational research hypotheses, and ability to design studies to test these hypotheses.
 Students must successfully complete a doctoral research project, including the writing and defense of a Dissertation.
-ANAT D860 Dissertation Research (credit arranged) sufficient to complete the 90-credit-hour degree requirement.
+Students enroll in ANAT D860 Dissertation Research (credit arranged) sufficient to complete the 90-credit-hour degree requirement.